 Catalytic filters, UV treatment, Ionization and photo-catalysis are only some of the technologies which can be used to improve air quality and eliminate atmospheric pollutants, fine dust and particulates, chemicals and COVs.
 While technology can help to eliminate pollutants, we suggest plants and photosynthesis to provide in addition an enriched air, to re-equilibrate the amount of ideal oxygen concentration.
 Plants like the Epipremnum aureum or Dracena Deremensis help to eliminate Formaldeyde; Guzmania lingulata eliminates COVs; Sanseveria eliminates CO2 and produces O2 during night.
 BioWalls and Spirulina cultures are efficient solutions for air quality improvement.

-New composite materials with air traps and 3D structures are used to decrease noises; smart textiles insulate from electromagnetic fields; catalytic fabrics and nanotechnologies are used to eliminate odors, while aromas and essential oils diffusers are used to create stimulating and fortifying, or relaxing and soothing environments; essential oils offer also antibacterial properties which are already greatly used in hospitals, nurseries, veterinary clinics and pet shops.
+New composite materials with air traps and 3D structures are used to decrease noises; smart textiles insulate from electromagnetic fields; catalytic fabrics and nanotechnologies are used to eliminate odours, while aromas and essential oils diffusers are used to create stimulating and fortifying, or relaxing and soothing environments; essential oils also offer antibacterial properties which are already greatly used in hospitals, nurseries, veterinary clinics and pet shops.